pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 - Login with weblogic/#!hyper1on!#

 After a few seconds, the following page should appear –

 ![](images/200/image200_3.png)

-    a.
-Note: If Chrome ask for keyring password then enter “welcome1”

-    b.
-In Chrome, click on DIPC Home bookmark or go to \<hostname>:7003/dicloud/login.html

-    c.
-Login with weblogic/#!hyper1on!#
+## Optional

-    d.
-(Optional)  If the Agent is not started:
+    - (Optional)  If the Agent is not started:
     - Open a Terminal windows:
     - cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin

-    e.(Optional) Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
+    - Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
 GoldenGate manager is configured now.’ when the agent is fully started
 ![](images/200/image200_8a.png)

-    f.
-In Browser : Within app, on your desktop go to Agents page in DIPC
+- In Browser : Within app, on your desktop go to Agents page in DIPC

-    g.
-The agent should appear as follows (it will be Stopped at first then Running)
+- The agent should appear as follows (it will be Stopped at first then Running)
 ![](images/200/image200_8b.png)